 Secondly, for faculty looking to use video to help flip their classrooms or offer other blended learning experiences with video, the university staff created a module in an existing mini-course to both increase faculty’s technical understanding of video, and help them craft compelling content.
 Several workshops were also developed for both the faculty and staff that support the product.
 In addition, the university quickly ramped up the number of support staff that knew how to use the tool so that support was never far away.
 Lastly, they made prodigious use of Panopto’s online support documentation and wrote little materials of their own.

 The University of Arizona Library system is one of the largest adopters of the new video platform even though they are not using it for lecture capture.

 Taking note of the ability to easily upload and securely deliver multimedia to students no matter their location, the library migrated from their previous multimedia streaming solution to Panopto.
-The software’s adaptive bitrate streaming ensured that all students, whether on the campus network or at the coffee shop down the street, could smoothly view their class videos.
+The software’s adaptive bitrate streaming ensured that all students, whether on the campus network or at the coffee shop down the street, could smoothly view their course videos.

 With this approach, students now had a reliable, consistent experience for viewing material that their professors needed them to review as homework and the library staff could manage it using their student workforce.

 “We knew it had to be easy,” said Felix.
 “We wanted to be able to say: go to this website, download the software, and it will work.
 And that’s what Panopto does for us.
 This lets us quickly move to conversations around how we can creatively use this tool for improving teaching and learning.”